blueish9/redux-dispatcher/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(ProfileView);
 ```

-##### Replace the old code with redux-dispatcher, you can just import the dispatcher you like and dispatch action anywhere you want
+Replace the old code with **redux-dispatcher**, you can just import the dispatcher you need and dispatch action anywhere you want

 ```js
 profileDispatcher.updateProfile("my_username", "my_password");